-Production in Europe was at the high end of our CMD guidance driven by good performance at a number of our Paris Basin and Aquitaine fields.
+Production in Europe was at the high end of our expectation driven by good performance at a number of our Paris Basin and Aquitaine fields.

-Our operating costs per barrel of oil equivalent for the second quarter were ahead of guidance at USD 11.96.
+Our operating costs per barrel of oil equivalent for the third quarter were in line with guidance at USD 12.0.

-Our full year capital expenditure guidance of USD 39.4 million is being increased to USD 44.0 million mainly related to increased gas optimization activity in Canada.
+Our full year capital expenditure guidance of USD 44.0 million remains unchanged.